Blog

 However, if that same customer prepaid for the year at the beginning of their subscription, the company would receive $5,760 in up-front cash:

-In both scenarios the CAC is $4,000, but in the prepaid annual billing scenario, Faria points out that “you don’t get negative cash flow.
-Actually you get a $1,760 balance that could be used to finance the acquisition of more customers.”
+In both scenarios, the CAC is $4,000, but in the prepaid annual billing scenario, Faria points out that “you don’t get negative cash flow.
+You get a $1,760 balance that could be used to finance the acquisition of more customers.”

-Tomasz Tunguz, venture capitalist at Redpoint, took this idea a step further in a blog post entitled “A Suprisingly Powerful Mechanism for Growing a SaaS Startup.”
+Tomasz Tunguz, venture capitalist at Theory, took this idea a step further in a blog post entitled “A Surprisingly Powerful Mechanism for Growing a SaaS Startup.”
 While Tunguz’s post focused on startups, his theory holds true for most established B2B SaaS companies.
-In the graph below, Tunguz plots the cash position of a hypothetical startup over a 24-month period based on the following billing structures: monthly, quarterly, biannually, postpay annually and prepay annually.
+In the graph below, Tunguz plots the cash position of a hypothetical startup over a 24 months period based on the following billing structures: monthly, quarterly, biannually, postpay annually, and prepay annually.
 The results are telling.

 While the cash positions converge at the end of each year (the 12- and 24-month data points on the graph), note the huge differences in available cash the rest of the time.